 - WHY DO I HAVE TO SHOW PHOTO ID WHEN I PICK UP MY CHILD?

 Parents are asked to sign their child ‘in’ every morning, and ‘out’ every evening.
 Photo ID is the simplest system for us to match a face and the name that you have provided as your designate for pickup.
-By Wednesdays we know each other, but the first day we want to make sure we have the right name and the right person so that all the right family connections are made in your best interests.

 Science North will call the parent of any participant who was not signed out to ensure they have arrived home safely.
 If your child will be leaving early, please notify the Program Coordinator at each site, and arrangements will be made to have your child ready at the appropriate time.